If you need technical assistance with Moodle, ProctorTrack, SmarterID, Collaborate, or other online learning needs, please contact email@example.com

 The Need for Online Classes

-RCC is authorized to serve students in several states, in compliance with the U.S. Department of Education State Authorization Requirements as established in HEOA 600.9(c).
+RCC is authorized to serve students in most states, in compliance with the U.S. Department of Education State Authorization Requirements as established in HEOA 600.9(c).
 For more information about state authorization, visit the Rockingham Community College State Authorization page.

 How Online Classes Work